This post is about something personal and very important to me: the physical punishment of children.

 When I was fourteen it occurred to me that I was bigger than my mother.
 The next time she raised her hand to hit me, I raised mine and said, ‘If you hit me, I’ll hit you back.’
-She still hit me, so I hit her back.
+She hit me, so I hit her back.

 For the first time in my life, I didn’t feel powerless.

-Parenting didn’t come naturally to me.
-I was envious of those other first time mums who seemed to do it with ease.
-They didn’t worry if their babies cried — they cradled them in their arms and their children seemed to fit like they were meant to be there.
-And they put them on the floor and left them to kick and gurgle.
-They went out and left their children with babysitters, for hours at a time …
+Parenting didn’t come naturally to me and I was envious of other first time mums who seemed to do it with ease.
+They didn’t worry if their babies cried—they cradled them in their arms and their children seemed to fit like they were meant to be there.
+They put them on the floor and left them to kick and gurgle.
+They went out and left their children with babysitters for hours at a time.

 I bought parenting books and piled them on my bedside table.
 I knew ‘violence bred violence’, but I was determined I wasn’t going to do to my children what had been done to me.
 I knew the way I wanted to parent, and come hell or high-water, I was going to keep my vow not to smack my kids.
 I needed that line drawn, and I was not going to cross it, not ever.
-I knew if I did, I’d be on a slippery slope to, well, to what had been done to me.
+I knew if I did, I’d be on a slippery slope to what had been done to me.